spiral/docs/database/declaration.md

 One of the most important part of Spiral DBAL is ability to alter database tables using set of schema abstractions.
 Such abstractions provide ability to describe desired table rather than create it operation by operation.

 > Attention, declarative schemas are useful in RAD development but can't cover all possible scenarios.
-Spiral is planned to utilize internal table schema comparator to generate needed Phinx migrations based on table diff to give developer more control.
+Spiral is planned to utilize internal table comparator to generate needed Phinx migrations based on table diff to give developer more control.

 Guide TODO: drop command based syntax, write about SyncronizationBus (transaction and table sorter), write about modifying existed tables using pre-declaration.